edilmedeiros/edilmedeiros.github.io/_posts/2025-08-05-what-s-functional-programming.md

 Alan Turing did a magnificent work starting with this model of computation and I highly recommend reading [his paper](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf) at least once.
 In the paper, he builds a library of useful procedures and "program" a Universal Machine: a Turing Machine that can simulate all other Turing Machines given an encoded description on its tape.
 That's remarkable, not only because of the mathematical result (proving the impossibility of solving the Entscheidungsproblem), but also because he unintentionally observed that data written in the machine's memory (tape) could be interpreted as procedures to be executed, subtly blurring the line between data and code.
-In some sense, we can say that Turing framework already accounts for the idea of first-class functions, but nobody noticed.
+In some sense, we can say that Turing's framework already accounts for the idea of first-class functions, but nobody noticed.

 ## From Abstract Machines to Physical Computers: The von Neumann Architecture